mdotstrange/animatorScriptsForPlaymakers/README.md

 setBool- set animator bool(enter bool name in field)

-setRandomInt- randomizes animator int using name, min, max you enter
+setRandomInt- randomizes animator int using name, min, max that you enter in fields

 ###You can add them all by using the Unity Package file